RLanderosR/Diagrams/README.md

 # Diagrams
-Diagrams for a Python Game
+This Folder was created to store the diagrams for a Python Game as part of my Master's in Business Analytics